KevinCurtisDev/todo_list_app/README.md

 * Implement HTTPS
 * Use a service wroker script
 * include a manifest.JSON file
-* Include a theme color met tag
+* Include a theme color meta tag
-* resize content to fit the window size (currently misconfigured)
+* Resize content to fit the window size (currently misconfigured)
 * Include a viewport meta tag

 ## Comparison